30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Bad: Showing "$25,000 to $49,999" to respondents in India, Brazil, or Nigeria.

-Better: Use relative brackets ("below national median / around national median / above national median") or create localized survey versions with appropriate currencies and ranges.
+Better: Use relative brackets ("below national median / around national median / above national median") or create localized versions.

 Mistake 7: Making income questions mandatory